 Prishtina Rendezvous aims to bring together talented people from the Balkan region, so as to offer them a chance to meet with international distributors and sales agents, who are invited to scout for film projects of the Balkans.
 Filmmakers will get a chance to articulate their ideas and stories in ‘speed date’ style / one-on-one meetings.

-During Prishtina Kino Kabaret you will meet new friends with whom you will share ideas, work and live the festival life experience while creating new projects which will materialize into this country’s new films.
+During Prishtina Kino Kabaret you will meet new friends from around the world with whom you will share ideas, work and life experience while creating your new projects.

-Green Film Project is organized with the support of Bechtel-Enka.
+Green Film Project is organized with the support of Millennium Foundation Kosovo.
 It aims to raise awareness for the environment.
-This project achieves its objective through a target group of youth aged 15-30 years old, inviting them to produce short films (15 sec - 3 min) which elaborate on an environment-related topic of their choice.
+This project achieves its objective through a target group of youth aged over 16 years old, inviting them to produce short films (15 sec - 3 min) which elaborate on the quality of air as a topic of this year.

 PriFest implements its mission to better Kosovo’s film industry in many ways.
 As a result of the successful cooperation with the Sarajevo Film Academy (SFA), PriFest offers 2 scholarships for students who want to study ‘Film Directing’ in this academy.